Team5924/resources/md/control-system/pcm.md

 ### input power

-the pcm is powered through the `Vin` port by the pdp
+the pcm is powered through the `Vin` port by the pdp. input can be 24-16awg

 ### pressure switch